-Automated, sequential email messages is a great way to describe drip campaigns in plain English.
+Automated, sequential email messages are a great way to describe drip campaigns in plain English.

-Often referred to as drip campaigns but also known by other names – automated email campaigns, drip marketing, email automation, life-cycle emails, autoresponders and sometimes marketing automation – the idea is the same…
+Often referred to as drip campaigns but also known by other names – automated email campaigns, drip marketing automation, email automation, lifecycle emails, autoresponders and sometimes marketing automation – the idea is the same…

 Drip campaigns are a sequence of marketing email messages that are sent out automatically on a preset schedule.